Cocos plate

-The Cocos Plate is a young oceanic tectonic plate beneath the Pacific Ocean off the west coast of Central America, named for Cocos Island, which rides upon it.
-The Cocos Plate was created approximately 23 million years ago when the Farallon Plate broke into two pieces, which also created the Nazca Plate.
-The Cocos Plate also broke into two pieces, creating the small Rivera Plate.
-The Cocos Plate is bounded by several different plates.
-To the northeast it is bounded by the North American Plate and the Caribbean Plate.
-To the west it is bounded by the Pacific Plate and to the south by the Nazca Plate.
+The Cocos plate is a young oceanic tectonic plate beneath the Pacific Ocean off the west coast of Central America, named for Cocos Island, which rides upon it.
+The Cocos plate was created approximately 23 million years ago when the Farallon plate broke into two pieces, which also created the Nazca plate.
+The Cocos plate also broke into two pieces, creating the small Rivera plate.
+The Cocos plate is bounded to the northeast by the North American plate and the Caribbean plate.
+To the west it is bounded by the Pacific plate and to the south by the Nazca plate.

+The only land above water on the Cocos plate is Cocos Island, which is administered by Costa Rica and lies approximately 550 km (342 mi; 297 nmi) southwest of the Costa Rican mainland.